maetthu/restic-wrap/README.md

 # restic-wrap

-Just my restic wrapper script to ease backup/restore
+Just a thin restic wrapper to ease backup/restore.